Published On: 2/24/26

 • Content needs to be rebuilt from the ground up

-But the key difference is that the redesign is guided by strategy not guesswork.
+The key difference is that the redesign is driven by strategy, not guesswork.

 How Strategy Leads to Better Website Decisions